benschwarz/currency.io/README.md

 Currencies are pulled over HTTP from Yahoo's Finance services, the interesting aspect of this is that we [used YQL](http://developer.yahoo.com/yql/console/?q=show%20tables&env=store://datatables.org/alltableswithkeys#h=select%20*%20from%20yahoo.finance.xchange%20where%20pair%20in%20%28%27USD%27%2C%20%27AUD%27%29) to do so.

 #### Other notes
-We're using an image to do the small drop shadows rather than using `box-shadow`, which turns out to be horrible for mobile browser performance.
+We're using an image to do the small drop shadows rather than using `box-shadow`, which turns out to be horrible for performance.

-We've designed everything using `em`s, which is really useful as this means you can scale everything up by 150% and test it in Chrome or Safari (just be sure to set your user-agent string to iPhone or something supported).
+We've designed everything using `em`s, which means you can scale everything up 150% and test it in Chrome or Safari (just be sure to set your user-agent string to iPhone or something supported).
 Much less hassle than testing directly in the iOS Simulator.

 Developing strictly for Android/iOS kicks ass.
 * No need for graceful degradation